aws-samples/avp-petstore-sample/README.md

 #### Policies:
 1. Now click on “Policies” in the left menu
-2. You will need to add the following policies Customer Role - This policy allows customers to search for pets and place orders, this is a role-based access control policy (RBAC)
+2. You will need to add the following policies Customer  - This policy allows customers to search for pets and place orders, this is a role-based access control policy (RBAC)
 ```
 permit (
-    principal in MyApplication::Role::"Customer",
+    principal in MyApplication::Group::"Customer",
     action in [MyApplication::Action::"SearchPets", MyApplication::Action::"PlaceOrder"],
     resource
 );
 ```
-Customer Role - Get Order, this policy allows customers to get details of their orders.
+Customer  - Get Order, this policy allows customers to get details of their orders.
 This is an example of both role-based and attribute-based access control policy, principal must be in the role Customer and also principal has to be the owner of the order to be allowed to take the GetOrder action.
 ```
 permit (
-    principal in MyApplication::Role::"Customer",
+    principal in MyApplication::Group::"Customer",
     action in [MyApplication::Action::"GetOrder"],
     resource
 ) when {